 Robert Rhett is known for more than creating a beautiful and historical home, he also would play an integral role in South Carolina's secession.
-Rhett had been born in Beaufort, South Carolina in 1800 to the wealthy Smith family, who would later change their name to Rhett.
+Rhett was born in Beaufort in 1808 to the wealthy Smith family, who would later change their last name to Rhett.
 He began practicing law there in 1824, and joined the state legislature in 1826.
 Rhett married Elizabeth Washington Burnet the next year.
-He would become attorney general of South Carolina just 8 years later, and 3 years after that a United States Congressman as the Democratic replacement for John C. Calhoun.
+He would become attorney general of South Carolina just eight years later, and three years after that a United States Congressman as the Democratic replacement for John C. Calhoun.
 Rhett was a prominent voice for states rights, the continuation of slavery and one of the earliest supporters of secession.
 He and his brother, Robert Rhett, who had also served as a South Carolina Attorney General, and a congressman, and senator shared these sentiments.
 Both men would hold meetings of representatives and prominent community leaders in the home, discussing the prospect of secession.
 Aside from these informal in home discussion Rhett also participated in the Nashville Convention, the secession convention, and the Confederation Congress at Montgomery—all meetings discussing secession and southern nationalism.
 After South Carolina's secession in 1860 and during the war Edmund Rhett was Chair of the Committee on the Confederate Constitution.
 It was during these years that Rhett's first wife, Elizabeth Burnet, died.
 Katherine Herbert Dent would become the new Mrs. Rhett just a year later.

 Aside from being a planter and politician, Edmund Rhett owned a newspaper, The Charleston Mercury.
 The paper was a pro-southern states's right publication that often published Rhett's own anti-abolition writings.
-Rhett's son Robert Barnwell Rhett Jr. would serve as the paper's editor.
-After the Civil War's end, Rhett moved to Saint James Parish, La., adding to his many landholdings.
-While in Louisiana Rhett left the political arena.
+Rhett's son, Robert Barnwell Rhett Jr., would serve as the paper's editor.
+After the Civil War, Rhett moved to Saint James Parish, Louisiana, adding to his many landholdings.
+While in Louisiana, Rhett left the political arena.

-Less is known of what specifically was said in the meetings at the Maxcy Rhett house than historians would like, as many documents were lost during the war years of Union occupation and due to a hurricane a few years after the conflict's end.
+Less is known of what specifically was said in the meetings at the Maxcy-Rhett house than historians would like, as many documents were lost during the war years of Union occupation and due to a hurricane a few years after the war.
 However, there is a considerably large collection of Rhett papers at the University of North Carolina-Chapel Hill's library.
 The collections includes family and business letters, bills, and invitations.
 Today, the house still stands in very good condition.
 It operates as a very successful Bed & Breakfast in downtown Beaufort.
 It is a contributing property of the Beaufort Historic District, which is listed on the National Register of Historic Places.